guycalledavinash/guycalledavinash/README.md

 <h1 align="center">Hello there, I'm Avinash</h1>
-<h3 align="center">I'm a DevOps Engineer currently living in Kitchener, Canada.
-I have expertise in most of the DevOps tools and AWS cloud.</h3>
+<h3 align="center">I'm a DevOps/Cloud Engineer Passionate About Enhancing the Efficiency</h3>

 - 📫 How to reach me **cavinashreddy97@gmail.com**